-1. Write functions for the B-tree strategy functions that accept the UDT in their parameter list.

-The relational-operator functions serve as the strategy functions for the btree_ops operator class.
+- 1. Write functions for the B-tree strategy functions that accept the UDT in their parameter list. - The relational-operator functions serve as the strategy functions for the btree\ops operator class.
 If you have already defined these relational-operator functions for the UDT, the generic B-tree index uses them as its strategy functions.
 For example, you might have defined the relational-operator functions when you extended an aggregate for the user-defined type.
-(See "Example of Extending a Built-In Aggregate" on page 8-6.)

-2. Register the strategy functions in the database with the CREATE FUNCTION statement.

-If you already registered the relational-operator functions, you do not need to reregister them as strategy functions.

-3. Write a function in C or Java for the B-tree support function, compare(), that accepts the UDT in its parameter list.
-(The compare() function cannot be in SPL.)

-The compare() function also provides support for a UDT in comparison operations in a SELECT statement (such as the ORDER BY clause or the BETWEEN operator).
-If you have already defined this comparison function for the UDT, the generic B-tree index uses it as its support function.

-4. Register the support functions in the database with the CREATE FUNCTION statement.

-For opaque data types, you might have already defined this function to provide support for the comparison operations in a SELECT statement (such as the ORDER BY clause or the BETWEEN operator) on your opaque data type.
+(See "Example of Extending a Built-In Aggregate" on page 8-3.) - 2.
+Register the strategy functions in the database with the CREATE FUNCTION statement. - If you already registered the relational-operator functions, you do not need to reregister them as strategy functions. - 3.
+Write a function in C or Java for the B-tree support function, compare(), that accepts the UDT in its parameter list.
+(The compare() function cannot be in SPL.) - The compare() function also provides support for a UDT in comparison operations in a SELECT statement (such as the ORDER BY clause or the BETWEEN operator).
+If you have already defined this comparison function for the UDT, the generic B-tree index uses it as its support function. - When you define a compare() function, you must also define the greaterthan(), lessthan(), equal() or other functions that use the compare function. - 4.
+Register the support functions in the database with the CREATE FUNCTION statement. - For opaque data types, you might have already defined this function to provide support for the comparison operations in a SELECT statement (such as the ORDER BY clause or the BETWEEN operator) on your opaque data type.

-For more information on strategy functions, see "B-Tree Strategy Functions" on page 11-7.
-For information on relational operators for an opaque data type, see "Conditional Operators for Opaque Data Types" on page 9-20.
+For more information on strategy functions, see "B-Tree Strategy Functions" on page 11-3.
+For information on relational operators for an opaque data type, see "Conditional Operators for Opaque Data Types" on page 9-11.